Make-Europe/Open-AI-News-Agency/README.md

 # 📰 AI News Email Summarizer

-This script fetches your latest Gmail message and summarizes it using Google Cloud Vertex AI (Gemini).
+This script fetches your latest Gmail message and summarizes it using Google Cloud Vertex AI (Gemini), with the tone and style determined by a configurable agent persona.

 ## ✅ Requirements